osteensco/fastTravelCLI/README.md

 ft ]

+# fastTravelCLI has fzf integrations
+# The default behavior of ft is to pull up fzf with all your bookmarks
+ft

+# View immediate child directories in a given project (current project by default) in fzf
+ft -f
+ft -f mykey
+ft -f my/project/dir

+# View all child directories in a given project in fzf
+ft -fa
+ft -fa mykey
+ft -fa my/project/dir

-# You can also view your entire session history in a fuzzy finder (powered by fzf)
+# You can also view your session history in fzf
 ft -hist

-# View your saved locations with
+# View all your bookmarks with
 ft -ls